What is a Reception in Football?

-A 'reception' in football is when the ball is caught by an eligible receiver after a forward pass.
-It is another word for a catch.
-However, there are some distinctions on what is considered a reception.
+A reception in football is when the ball is caught by an eligible receiver after a forward pass.
+It is essentially another word for a catch.
+However, there are some specific distinctions on what is considered a reception.

-It’s important to note that a reception is different than a lateral pass.
-Also called a backward pass, any sideways or backward pass isn't considered a reception.
-A reception only moves the ball forward, not toward the opponent's end zone.
+It’s important to note that a reception is different from a lateral pass.
+Any sideways or backward pass (both formally known as lateral passes) is not considered a reception.
+A reception only moves the ball forward.